seng438-winter-2022/seng438-a4-Mik-Ese/Assignment4-Report.md

 # How did you test each functionaity with different test data

-Bestbuy - Search, We used different search results, such as headphones, phones and invalid

-Bestbuy - Shop dropdown - We used different links, such as Appliances and Computers, Tablets and Accessories
+Bestbuy - Search: We used different search results, such as headphones, phones and invalid Bestbuy - Shop dropdown: We used different links, such as Appliances and Computers, Tablets and Accessories Walmart - Adding items to cart: tried going to different departments and adding various items to the cart

-Advantages include thorough documentation, easy to use interface and effective playback features.
-Disadvantages include resource consumption.

 ### Sikulix